 The articles contained in the journal do not necessarily reflect the opinions of the editors.

 Our editorial board is comprised of leading scholars and judicial figures in South Africa and abroad:

 Shashikala Gurpur (Professor of Law and Dean of the Faculty of Law, Symbiosis International University and Director of Symbiosis Law School, Pune, India)

-Evance Kalula (Professor of Law and Director, Institute of Development and Labour Law, University of Cape Town)
+Evance Kalula (Chairperson, ILO Committee on Freedom of Association (CFA) and Emeritus Professor of Law, University of Cape Town)

 Karl Klare (Professor of Law, Northeastern University, Boston)

 Gabriël Moens (Emeritus Professor of Law at the University of Queensland, Australia)

 Achim Seifert (Professor of Private Law, German and European Labour Law and Comparative Law at the University of Jena, Germany)

 The editors of Law, Democracy & Development are:

 Radley Henrico (Associate Professor, University of the Western Cape): Editor-in-Chief